azeveco/Togglefy/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/azeveco/togglefy.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/azeveco/togglefy/blob/master/CODE_OF_CONDUCT.md).

 There's a PR Template.
-Its usa is highly encouraged.
+Its use is highly encouraged.

 ## License